JHU-PL-Lab/www-fpse/assignments/project.md

 #### Data Processing
 There are some good libraries here but they don't have many users and we have had **many issues with people being able to install these libraries in the past**.
 If you wanted to base your project around one of these libraries **you will be required to** (1) get the library successfully installed on all your team members' computers; (2) get a basic demo app running using the library, both at the design proposal submission deadline below.
 * [Owl](https://ocaml.xyz/) is a very well-documented numerical processing library.
-* [ocaml-torch](https://github.com/LaurentMazare/ocaml-torch) PyTorch bindings for OCaml.
+* [ocaml-torch](https://github.com/janestreet/torch) PyTorch bindings for OCaml.
+Note TensorFlow bindings are old and don't seem to work.
 * [ocaml-bimage](https://github.com/zshipko/ocaml-bimage) is an image processing library.

 #### And more!